 This chapter describes how to remove Oracle databases, instances, and software:

-- Removing Oracle Cluster Synchronization Services

-- Removing Oracle HTML DB from the Database

-- Removing All Oracle Database Components
+- Removing Oracle Cluster Synchronization Services - Removing All Oracle Database Components

 Note: Always use Oracle Universal Installer to remove Oracle components.
 To avoid installation and configuration problems with new Oracle installations, follow the instructions in this chapter.